bablokb/pcb-pico-datalogger/docs/gateway_config.md

 Tasks can be used to send data from the gateway to upstream or to save data to a SD-card.

-Tasks listed in `BTASKS` are for development and troubleshooting only and should normally be not necessary.
+Tasks listed in `B_TASKS` are for development and troubleshooting only and should normally be not necessary.

+Tasks from `S_TASKS` are executed before shutdown of the gateway.
+Shutdown tasks are useful if the gateway does not operate continuously and certain activities like sending buffered data to upstream are deferred for performance or efficiency reasons.

 LoraReceiver